 Childbirth & Newborn

-Focus on Motherhood, an 8-week program, prepares young expectant moms and dads for childbirth.
-Unlike other prenatal program, Focus on Motherhood is designed to meet the developmental needs of adolescents.
-Certified instructors create an environment that teens feel comfortable to attend and share their similar experiences.
+Focus on Motherhood, an 8-week program that prepares young expectant moms and dads for childbirth.
+Unlike other prenatal programs, Focus on Motherhood is designed to meet the needs of adolescents and young adults, ages 13 to 25.
+This program is FREE.

 Designed for 11-14 year girls and boys who are caring for siblings or neighbors, this 6-hour interactive program is a mix of hands-on activities, classroom participation, lecture and DVD taught by experienced and trained workshop facilitators and healthcare professionals.
 The cost is $65 per student and all class materials are provided by CHC.
 We cap this class at 20 so each participant is assured personal attention.